capitalisttofu/stock-market-streaming-app/backend/README.md

 - `Trading time` is the time of last update (bid / ask / trade) in HH-MM-SS.sss or HH-MM-SS.ssss.
 This attribute is optional
 - `Trading date` is the date of last trade in DD-MM-YYYY.
 This attribute is optional

-After preprocessing, the data is converted into a `RawTradeEvent` protobuf.
+After preprocessing, the data is converted into a `RawTradeEvent` Avro.
 Finally, `csv-to-raw-trade-stream` produces new messages in the `sorted_raw_trade_data` topic with the financial data.

 Running the script can be done with `npm run csv-to-raw-trade-stream`